'Greta': A young activist's moment, praised and criticized

 "You just have to ignore them because they are just desperately trying to remove the focus from the climate crisis to make it something about me as an individual rather than the crisis itself," she said.
 "When they do that, they don't have any arguments left."

-By Tuesday morning, her Twitter profile offered her nearly 2 million followers a fresh description of her: "A very happy young girl looking forward to a bright and wonderful future."
+By Tuesday morning, Thunberg's Twitter profile offered her nearly 2 million followers a fresh description of her: "A very happy young girl looking forward to a bright and wonderful future."

 Ted Anthony, director of digital innovation for The Associated Press, has written about global affairs since 1995.
 Follow him on Twitter at @anthonyted.